rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Plugin.md

 }
 ```

-!!! tip "Hint"
+!!! tip "Tip"
-    We recommend leaving the `auto_provision_users` configuration as `True` to automate the creation of users, groups and API keys that are responsible for integration with the Diode Server.
+    We suggest leaving the `auto_provision_users` configuration as `True` to automate the creation of user, groups, and API keys that are responsible for integration with the Diode Server.

 ---